 Admire 3,185 m high Mt.
 Galatea rising from the southeast shore of the lake as you enjoy lunch by the unbelievably clear lake.
 Wildflowers were starting their show in June – with marsh marigolds leading the pack.

 Retrace your steps to return to the trailhead in approximately 90 minutes.

 This is bear country so be smart.
 Speak loudly at times, especially if you see signs of bears and always carry a can of bear spray that is both easy to access and that is no more than three years old.
 (Some people say two years old.)

 The closest accommodation option and one of my favourites in Alberta is Mount Engadine Lodge.
 They offer the choice of lodge rooms or glamping tents – along with one yurt for those who want to save a little money.
 From my glamping tent, I walked 175 paces to reach the Rummel Lake trailhead.

 If you not interested in an overnight stay I’d still recommend treating yourself to afternoon tea at Mt Engadine Lodge.
 Reservations are recommended.
 They have great social distancing measures in place so you can feel safe while you sip and eat.

 Campers might want to check out the Spray Lakes West Campground, about a 35 minute drive away.
-Peter Lougheed Provincial Park there are numerous campsites – Interlakes (first come, first served), Boulton Creek (reservable), Lower Lake (reservable) ,Canyon (first come, first served), Elkwood (reservable) and Mt Sarrail for walk-in tenting.
+In Peter Lougheed Provincial Park there are numerous campsites – Interlakes (first come, first served), Boulton Creek (reservable), Lower Lake (reservable) ,Canyon (first come, first served), Elkwood (reservable) and Mt Sarrail for walk-in tenting.